-Amazon is going green
+Amazon is Going GREEN

 Amazon's renewable energy projects

-Several of Amazon's existing renewable energy projects are wind farms, but Amazon has also developed solar farms.
-Amazon is developing a few large-scale wind farms internationally; in addition to the large-scale wind farms Amazon has already developed in the United States.
-The giant online retailer/ cloud network company/ grocery delivery service/ video producer/ more... has also developed solar farms, most notably in Virginia, in addition to installing rooftop solar on many of their data centers and warehouses in the United States.
+Amazon is also developing a few large-scale wind farms internationally.
+The new international wind farm developments are in addition to the large-scale wind farms Amazon has already developed in the United States.
+The giant online retailer/ cloud network company/ grocery delivery service/ video producer/ more... has also developed solar farms, most notably in Virginia where many of its database centers are.
+Amazon has installed rooftop solar on many of its data centers and warehouses in the United States.

-Amazon is developing Shipment Zero; a plan to make all Amazon shipments carbon neutral, with 50% of all shipments net-zero carbon by 2030.
-This is all part of Amazon's goal to get to 100% renewable energy by 2030, and net zero carbon operations, for most of their daily operations, by 2040.
+Amazon is developing Shipment Zero; a plan to make all Amazon shipments carbon neutral, with 50% of all shipments net zero carbon by 2030.
+This is all part of Amazon's goal to get to 100% renewable energy by 2025 (the previous goal was 2030), and net zero carbon operations, for most of their daily operations by 2040.

 Amazon wind farms

-Amazon has developed its largest wind energy farm in Texas, which became fully operational Oct 2017.
+Amazon has developed its largest wind energy farm in Texas, which became fully operational in October 2017.
 The Amazon Wind Farm Texas, in Scurry County, West Texas, features over 100 wind turbines, for over 250 MW of capacity.
 Slightly smaller is Amazon Wind Farm Fowler Ridge, in Indiana and built in 2015; featuring 65 wind turbines, and 150 MW capacity.
-Amazon Wind Farm US Central in Paulding County, Ohio, was also completed in 2015, and features 48 turbines and 100 MW of capacity.
+Amazon Wind Farm US Central in Paulding County, Ohio, was also completed in 2015 and features 48 turbines and 100 MW of capacity.
 Amazon is also developing new wind farms in the United States, Sweden, and Ireland.

 Here's a brief snippet from Digital Trends on Amazon Wind Farm Texas>>>

 Other Amazon renewable energy projects in the US include Amazon Solar Farm - Eastern Shore in Virginia (80 MW); and 4 other 20 MW solar farms, also in Virginia.
 In addition, in Northeastern North Carolina is Amazon Wind Farm US East (208 MW, operational with 104 wind turbines since 2017); which helps supply electricity locally, as well as to Amazon data centers in Virginia.

-Amazon is developing, and investing in renewable energy projects, both in the United States, and internationally-
+Amazon is developing, and investing in, renewable energy projects, both in the United States and internationally-